 - Praia de Enseada – super crowded beach as well when our bus came past.
 So we had no desire to see it.

-- There are so beaches and some do look amazing but most were crowded from what we saw.
+- There are many more beaches further south and some do look amazing but most were crowded from what we saw.
 Also, the distance is so far from here that it’s not recommended unless you know a very specific beach and that your car won’t be stuck in 2-hour traffic.

 - Prainha do Cais – totally paved the whole way so it’s nice to walk or bike here.
 Then you can see a nice sunset, and maybe also some turtles fish and other wildlife here.
 But it’s not recommended for anything else.
 Not many swim since it’s dangerous along the rocks and no lifeguard.